DicomImport

 • On the study level, the name is the StudyDate and StudyDescription.

 • On the volume level, the name is a combination of Modality, SeriesDescription (only in the case that it is the same for all included frames), and the size of the imported volume (“<Columns>*<Rows>*<slices>*<time points>”), or “<no image data>” if there was no image data for the item.
-The id is the identification number of the imported item, unique across the whole current MeVisLab instance.
+The ID is the identification number of the imported item, unique across the entire current MeVisLab instance.
 This number can be used to select the item as output through the selectedItem field (also DicomImportExtraOutput.selectedItem), or as argument for the DicomImportResultWrapper wrapper of outImportResult.

 For accessing this object via scripting see the Scripting Reference: MLStandardItemModelWrapper.